 A medical assistant is someone who performs clinical and administrative procedures that assist doctors and nurses with patient care in a health care setting.
 To become a medical assistant, you need to know basic medical procedures as well as medical software and administrative processes.
 Gaining this knowledge will require you to attend a medical assistant training program or medical assistant school.

 Learn more about the topics of study and the courses you will take during medical assistant training below.

 Classes You Will Take During a Medical Assistant Training Program

 You will take a variety of courses during a medical assistant program.
 Some of these courses cover medical protocol and procedures, and others look at administrative tasks and processes.
 This program gives you the knowledge and experience you need for an entry-level medical assistant position.
-Here are some of the courses you can take during a
+Here are some of the courses you can take during a medical assistant program.